taylordunn/tdunn-cv/README.md

 -   The PDFs from `datadrivencv` are typically very large file size.
 To reduce that size, open in Adobe Acrobat, File -&gt; Save As, and select “Reduce File Size.”
+-   Something about the rendering of the `vitae` resume causes a `nul` file to be created.
+This can’t be deleted as normal in Windows explorer or terminal.
+Instead, use Git Bash and `rm nul`.